 During my studies I spent half a year as a school psychologist and traveler in New Zealand.

-For over four years I have been fascinated by the beautiful Canary Island La Gomera and I try to spend as much time as possible.
+For over eight years I have been fascinated by the beautiful Canary Island La Gomera and I try to spend as much time as possible.

 After working as a clinical psychologist in a rehabilitation clinic for heart, circulatory and metabolic diseases as well as alcoholics, I mentored mentally ill men with multiple diagnoses in Munich as a psychologist and therapist in a homeless shelter.

 Parallel to this, I initially completed a two-year training as Systemic Consultant at the istob Institute (Institute for Systemic Therapy, Supervision and Counseling) in Munich, which is a continuing education institute recognized by the Systemic Society (SG).
 I then completed the first year as a Systemic Family Therapist at the Munich Institute for Systemic Education (MISW), which is recognized by the German Society for Systemic Therapy, Counseling and Family Therapy (DGSF).

 Since then I also work as a freelance psychologist, consultant, coach and therapist.

 I am also a trainer for Controlled Drinking (kT) and for Self-Determined Substance Control (KISS) as well as alternative practicioner for psychotherapy (HPG).

 At the wonderful Dr. Noni Höfer I took part in some seminars on “provocative therapy”.
 Through loving and appreciative caricatures of the client’s world view, this method can be used to playfully and humorously develop new paths and perspectives.